josh-hensley/readme-generator-challenge/README.md

-# This is a Title
+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This is a description
+This is a command line application used to quickly generate a professional quality README.md file.
+This README was generated using this very app.

 ## Table of Contents